 Introduction

-Probabilistic structural integrity assessments permit the uncertainties inherently available in reactor design and operation to be considered and reflected in the quantification of reliability.
-Unlike deterministic assessments, where single point quantities are taken into account for input parameters, parameters in a probabilistic assessment are assigned multiple possible magnitudes using either a distribution or, if adequate data is available, the data itself to represent the uncertainty.
-Accordingly, random combinations of input parameters, drawn from those distributions/data, are used in the calculations so as to obtain a set of probable quantities for the output of interest.
-Such assessments allow to move away from pessimisms and bounding cases to a more risk-based approach to decision making.
-In addition, it allows to understand most effective parameters over the whole system which can aid to improve understanding of plant and to provide evidence, for or against, any current assumptions made in assessments [1].
+Probabilistic structural integrity assessments permit the uncertainties inherent in reactor design and operation to be considered and reflected in the quantification of reliability.
+Unlike deterministic assessments, where single point quantities are used for input parameters, parameters in a probabilistic assessment are assigned multiple possible magnitudes using either a distribution or, if adequate data is available, the data itself to represent the uncertainty.
+Accordingly, random combinations of input parameters, drawn from those distributions/data, are used in the calculations so as to obtain a set of quantities against probability for the output of interest.
+Such assessments allow the assessor to move away from pessimisms and bounding cases to a more risk-based approach to decision making.
+In addition, it provides an understanding of the most important parameters over the whole system which can aid understanding the plant and to provide evidence, for or against, any current assumptions made in assessments [1].

-In the UK, where EDF Advanced Gas-cooled Reactors (AGRs), the only commercially operated fleet of high temperature reactors in the world, dominate power generation [2], increased efforts have recently been focussed on plant life extension to help manage future energy generation.
-This has driven the use of probabilistic approaches in order to increase the confidence in structural integrity assessments through the effective management of uncertainties, compared to the more traditional deterministic and potentially conservative approaches used, which dominates design codes still.
+In the UK, where EDF Advanced Gas-cooled Reactors (AGRs), the only commercially operated fleet of high temperature reactors in the world, dominate nuclear power generation [2], increased efforts have recently been focussed on plant life extension to help manage future energy generation.
+This has driven the use of probabilistic approaches in order to increase the confidence in structural integrity assessments through the effective management of uncertainties, compared to the more traditional deterministic and potentially conservative approaches, which still dominate design codes.
 However, EDF’s goal for an R5V2/3 Appendix (A15) [3] to provide advice on probabilistic approaches to structural integrity assessments is gathering momentum.
-Currently, there is a great deal of interest in the nuclear sector concerning probabilistic approaches, and recently a guidance document for probabilistic structural integrity published by the Nuclear Structural Integrity Probabilistics Working Group was published on-line hosted by Forum for Engineering Structural Integrity (FESI) [4].
+Currently, there is a great deal of interest in the nuclear sector concerning probabilistic approaches, and recently a guidance document for probabilistic structural integrity published by the Nuclear Structural Integrity Probabilistics Working Group was published on-line hosted by the Forum for Engineering Structural Integrity (FESI) [4].

 On the other hand, the UK, as well as many other countries, are putting funding in place for potential vendors and researchers to demonstrate the technical and economic viability of high temperature Advanced Modular Reactors (AMRs) [5].
 AMRs are expected to be more cost effective and faster to build than larger, more conventional nuclear power stations and are therefore seen by many as the future solution for the nuclear power sector to deal with capacity increases against a legacy of aged nuclear fleet Worldwide [6].
-It was estimated in 2018 that there were 50 AMR or Small Modular Reactor (SMR) design in various stages of development in over 10 different countries [5], with some potentially being operational by 2020-21.
+It was estimated in 2018 that there were 50 AMR or Small Modular Reactor (SMR) designs in various stages of development in over 10 different countries [5], with some potentially being operational by 2020-21.
 In the UK, Rolls-Royce has almost completed the feasibility stage in the development of its SMR and the Generic Design Assessment (GDA) will be completed in about 2024, and will be ready for grid use in 2030 [7].
 Although some generic details are known about the designs of new AMRs and SMRs, different designs will demand different operating temperatures [2].
 Temperatures for certain plant components above 450 °C are high for traditional ferrous-based alloys (low alloy, stainless etc) used in plant, causing susceptibility to creep rupture.
-Nickel based alloy development in the future could see creep free operational temperatures to about 750 °C [8].
-High-temperature variant designs of gas cooled reactors could push operating temperatures between 800 and 1,000 °C [4] for some plant components.
-However, together with thermal cycling over many years of likely operation, including transient as well as steady state conditions (which could be more accelerated and demanding than usual experienced), suggests the highly complex phenomenon of creep-fatigue will be an important failure mode to address.
+Nickel based alloy development in the future could see creep-free operational temperatures to about 750 °C [8].
+High-temperature variant designs of gas cooled reactors could push operating temperatures to between 800 and 1,000 °C [4] for some plant components.
+However, together with thermal cycling over many years of likely operation, including transient as well as steady state conditions, suggests the highly complex phenomenon of creep-fatigue will be an important failure mode to address.